usnistgov/nccoe-sca/README.md

 they need to implement a similar approach.

-This preliminary draft of Volume C describes the steps necessary to set up an environment that focuses on laptop (sometimes referred to by industry as client) computing devices.
+This preliminary draft of Volume C describes the steps necessary to set up an environment that focuses on laptop (sometimes referred to by industry as client) and server computing devices.
 It also provides guidance on the operational usage of manufacturers’ tools that may be useful to your IT personnel who verify that the computing device is acceptable to receive into the acquiring organization.